Chromecast’s ability to stream movies, TV shows, music, and more from any TV is pretty cool. You can also Cast from your computer to your TV.

 Chrome will default to Casting the content within a tab, not the tab itself.
 It will Cast the video out of a tab without the surrounding graphics, HTML, and so on.
 Most of the time, that’s good.
 Why Cast a web page over to your TV if you don’t have to?

 But it also means that not everything in the tab will make it over to your TV.
-That can mean subtitles in YouTube videos and other additional material that might be make-or-break for your enjoyment of the show, movie, or channel.
+Subtitles in YouTube videos and other additional material might not get displayed.

 There used to be a more complex Chromecast control system giving you the option of switching between Casting the whole tab and Casting its contents.
-That’s been deprecated, but sometimes you still need those subtitles.
+That’s been removed unfortunately.

 - Go to chrome://flags/#views-cast-dialog and Disable it.